Support for caregivers of those with special needs available beyond schools

 For example, SG Enable runs a Start Right workshop twice a month, to provide information on early intervention, the Early Intervention Programme for Infants and Children (Eipic), strategies for caregivers to engage their children at home, as well as available community resources and support.

-The Early Childhood Development Agency is also developing a guide for parents of preschool-aged children who require early intervention, expected to be ready by April this year.
+The Early Childhood Development Agency is also developing a guide for parents of pre-school-aged children who require early intervention, expected to be ready by April.

 Care services available include special student care centres that provide before and after school care, day activity centres and children and adult disability homes.

-Mental health support available include hotlines as well as caregiver community outreach teams that aim to provide emotional support for caregivers of persons with mental health conditions, who have or are at risk of developing mental health needs.
+Mental health support available include hotlines as well as caregiver community outreach teams that aim to provide emotional support for caregivers of people with mental health conditions, who have or are at risk of developing mental health issues.

 "Supporting caregivers requires many helping hands.
 It is a whole-of-society effort involving not just the Government, but the community as well," said Mr Masagos, citing Project 3i, which is under the SG Together Alliance for Action for Caregivers of Persons with Disabilities.